-- Plain-paper scanning only supports FSCreations bubble forms. - The bubble form must be installed into the copy of Test Manager where the results are being scanned.
+- Plain-paper scanning only supports elnstruction bubble forms. - The bubble form must be installed into the copy of Test Manager where the results are being scanned.
 Verify that the form name appears in the list of forms displayed in the Print Bubble Form dialog.
-If the form name does not appear, visit the FSCreations website (www.fscreations.com) to download the form installer. - Forms should be printed on letter sized (8.5" x 11") white paper at 100% scale, in portrait orientation only.
-Plain paper scanning does not support forms printed on other paper sizes, colored paper, or forms that have been scaled or printed in landscape orientation. - For best results, a laser printer is recommended for printing the bubble forms. - Forms must either be printed directly from ExamView or photocopied from an original printout.
+If the form name does not appear, reinstall the latest version of ExamView. - Forms should be printed on letter sized (8.5" x 11") white paper at 100% scale, in portrait orientation only.
+Plain-paper scanning does not support forms printed on other paper sizes, colored paper, or forms that have been scaled or printed in landscape orientation. - For best results, a laser printer is recommended for printing the bubble forms. - Forms must either be printed directly from ExamView or photocopied from an original printout.
 Do not use forms that are photocopied from a photocopy. - Verify that the forms are placed properly into the scanner ADF or flatbed.
 Check that the orientation of the image side of the form matches the direction specified by the scanner manufacturer. - Verify that the bubbles are properly filled in with dark marks and erasures are complete.